handav/emotion_landscapes/README.md

 This is a repo that goes along with my OpenAI project 'Generating Emotional Landscapes.'
 This includes two multiscale VAE architectures (one for 32x32 images and one for 64x64), a utils file, a data loader file (emo_landscapes_loader.py), and the training script (train_mscvae.py).

 Multiscale conditional VAE based on the framework of Denton et al (2015).
-Thank you to Emily Denton for her help: https://cs.nyu.edu/~denton/
+Huge thanks to Emily Denton for her help: https://cs.nyu.edu/~denton/

 To run (sample argument parameters included):
 ```